The Philippines is a great destination for travelling and scuba diving

 It´s early morning when we are getting ready for our ´triple tank´ scuba diving trip to Apo Island.
 The staff of Harold Dive Centre in Dumaguete is all fresh awake and busy organising everything perfectly for our diving- and snorkelling excursion.
 There is a lot of staff, and although it´s only 06.45 am in the morning and I still feel a bit sleepy, the people at work all have a big smile, while they are helping us with getting our diving equipment packed for the day.

-Transport to the scuba diving boat: a typical jeepney from the Philippines
+Transport to the scuba diving boat: travelling by a typical jeepney from the Philippines

-After the paperwork is done and the equipment is packed, we board the back of a typical Filipino ´Jeepney´: a truck with two benches on the back for people to sit on.
+After the paperwork is done and the diving equipment is packed, we board the back of a typical Filipino ´Jeepney´: a truck with two benches on the back for people to sit on.
 It´s a nice way to get to know each other and I chat with my fellow divers of the day.
-I talk with my ´Filipina dive buddy´, who I met a couple of days before when we went shore diving in Dauin.
-There couldn´t be a more typical Philippines feeling than to be driven to the dive boat on the jeepney.
+I talk with my ´Filipina dive buddy´, who I met a couple of days before when we went shore diving in Dauin on the Philippines.
+There couldn´t be a more typical Philippines feeling than to be driven to the dive boat whilst travelling by jeepney.
+Apo Island here we come!

 Typical ´Banca boat´ of the Philippines will bring us to our scuba diving sites around Apo Island